Where can you go hiking in Germany?

 Enjoy the hiking region in the Jagst Valley in Baden-Württemberg

 The Jagsttal in Baden-Wuerttemberg is not one of the most famous hiking regions in Germany.
-The more enjoyable it is to hike there.
+It is all the better to hike there.
 You have many of the paths to yourself.
 However, one should not forget a picnic.
-Because some of the hiking tours offer few opportunities to stop off in a restaurant along the way.
-But what could be nicer than a picnic in an orchard, where the apples ripen above your head?
-Discover hiking trails in this region here.
+Because many of the hiking tours offer few opportunities to stop off on the way.
+But what could be nicer than a picnic on a orchard where the apples of the year ripen?
+Discover Hiking trails in this region here.

 Of course there are many more hiking destinations in Germany that are worthwhile.
 Where have you been hiking in East Germany or in South Germany?
 Where can you go hiking in Germany?
 Let us know your favorite hiking destinations in Germany, which are located in remote regions.

 Or do you prefer to do bike tours?
 Then take a look at MS WellTravel.
 There's a good selection there Bicycle tours in Germany.